JGRennison/OpenTTD-patches/README.md

   * Allow clicking the money text in the cheats window to enter a quantity. (added in v0.40.5).
   * Allow shift-clicking on borrow/repay money buttons to enter a quantity. (added in v0.40.5).
   * Add map generation settings to control river/lake and rocky patch generation. (added in v0.40.5).
-  * Add settings to customise the size of town zones. (added in v0.40.5).
+  * Add settings to customise the size of town zones, and city zones. (added in v0.40.5, v0.41.0).
   * Add setting to enable non-admin multiplayer clients to rename towns. (added in v0.40.5).
+  * Increase the limit of NewGRF house IDs in a single game from 512 to 1024. (added in v0.41.0).
   * Various minor fixes, see changelog.
   * [NewGRF specification additions](docs/newgrf-additions.html) ([online copy](https://htmlpreview.github.io/?https://github.com/JGRennison/OpenTTD-patches/blob/jgrpp/docs/newgrf-additions.html)).
   * [NML specification additions](docs/newgrf-additions-nml.html) ([online copy](https://htmlpreview.github.io/?https://github.com/JGRennison/OpenTTD-patches/blob/jgrpp/docs/newgrf-additions-nml.html)).